Vitamin B6 food belongs in the anti-frailty group of four.

 Researchers in the USA have found that many people have low levels of circulating B6 in their blood.

-This is particularly true if we have recently been on antibiotics, or
+This is particularly true if we have recently been on antibiotics; or

-eat a lot of food laced with chemicals like preservatives; artificial
+eat a lot of food laced with chemicals like preservatives.
+Artificial

 sweeteners have also been fingered.

-Steaming or sauteing, or using that veggie water in soups and stews is the way to go; do not just pour those nutrients down the drain.
+Steaming, sauteing and using that veggie water in soups and stews is the way to go; do not just pour those nutrients down the drain.

 - BMC Geriatrics[3]

-We find it interesting that in five distinct areas of the world where Blue Zone longevity is the norm, and ten times as many elderly folk reach strong and vigorous nineties that old-age homes simply do not exist.
-They remain either living alone or with their children where they grow and consume most of their food from their own gardens.
+We find it interesting that in five distinct areas of the world where Blue Zone longevity is the norm, that old-age homes simply do not exist; yet ten times as many elderly folk reach their strong and vigorous nineties.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.